Best Steps To Grow Bok Choy In Containers

 Pak choi can be grown in fall, winter, and the first few weeks of spring if you live in a warm, frost-free climate (USDA Zones 10–12).

-One bok choy plant can be grown in a conventional container one foot wide and 20 inches deep.
+One bok choy plant can be grown one foot wide and 20 inches deep in a conventional container.

 You'll need organically rich, well-draining soil.
 Although a pH of 6.5 to 7.0 is ideal, bok choy will grow in soil from 6.0 to 7.5.

 Planting should start a week before your last frost date if you are sowing directly into the garden.
 In most cases, seeds germinate in four to eight days.
-Around four to five weeks before your last frost date, you can also start seeds indoors.
+You can also start seeds indoors around four to five weeks before your last frost date.

 For bok choi, consistent watering is crucial.
 It may bolt or go to seed as a result of inconsistent watering.
 To conserve water in the garden, I use a drip system.